Dr. Rachel’s Low-FODMAP Grocery Shopping List; IBS-friendly, Gluten-free

 • If you can, check out your shopping list online first, and order items to be picked up in store if available

 • Low-FODMAP, gluten-free flours may be cheaper online than in the store and other specialized ingredients may be easier to locate.
-I prefer Authentic Foods GF Classical Blend Flour that I buy on Amazon (see my low-FODMAP Bake off blog for the reasons)
+I prefer Authentic Foods GF Classical Blend Flour that I buy on Amazon (see What is the Best Low-FODMAP Flour?
+We had a Bake-Off! for the reasons)

 • Be savvy: gluten-free does not necessarily mean low-FODMAP